Muhammad-Ahmad-99/Smart-Hostel-Management-System/README.md

 ## 🤝 Requirement Provider

 - **Name:** Miss Nida Sultan Nahra
-- **Role:** Hostel Warden & English Mentor
+- **Role:** Hostel Warden & English Lecturer
-- **Organization:** Namal University, Mianwali
+- **Organization:** Namal University Mianwali

 ---

 ## 🗓️ Meetings & Documentation

-- All meetings are recorded in a shared Google Sheet.
+- All meetings details are saved in a shared Google Sheet and `Meeting Minutes/`.
-- Video recordings of meetings are stored in `Meeting_Videos/`.
+- Images and Video recordings of meetings are stored in `Meeting_Videos/`.

 ---